ralemy/node-red-contrib-itemsense/README.md

         - `copy <root>:\Users\<yourname>\AppData\Roaming\npm\node-modules\node-red-contrib-itemsense\settings.js <root>:\Users\<yourname>\.node-red`
 - Afterwards, all you have to do is run it with `node-red` command

+## Sample flows included in the samples directory
+- In the github repo, samples directory contains a README.md file that explains how to use samples
+- There are also other samples, for example instructions on how to run the collection as a service on OSX.

 ## Setting up for development
 - clone this repository and go to its directory `cd node-red-contrib-itemsense`